PetraOleum/2016-Notes/Cellular Regulation.markdown

 #### ...to enter the peroxisome

+The peroxisome is a single membrane-bound organelle.
+It contains oxidative enzymes, most abundant in liver.
+It is responsible for the &Beta; oxidation of very long fatty acids.
+It is responsible for the formation of plasmalogens (an abundant class of phospholipids in myelin); and it uses O<sub>2</sub> to oxidise various substrates, forming H<sub>2</sub>O<sub>2</sub> (removing H from specific organic compounds).
+Because hydrogen peroxide is toxic, it contains catalases that decompose H<sub>2</sub>O<sub>2</sub> to oxidise other substances, particularly in liver and kidney detoxification.

+Peroxisomes bud from the ER, but grow and mature by taking up taking up specific peroxisomal proteins and lipids from the cytosol.
+They also reproduce by budding.
+Peroxysomes contain specific proteins in the membrane that catalyse the import of peroxisommal proteins.

+Peroxisomal proteins contain an import signal of three amino acids&mdash;Ser-Lys-Leu (SKL)&mdash;at the C-terminus.
+Some have the signal at the N-terminus.
+Importing proteins involves more than 23 distinct proteins called peroxins.
+The import mechanism is distinct and not fully characterised.
+It is known that it is driven by ATP hydrolysis and that the proteins (including oligomers) _do not have to unfold_ during entry.

 #### ...to enter the ER, Golgi, lysosome, secretory vesicles

 Proteins in the ER system are synthesised on the rough ER membrane, and are transported into the ER "co-translocationally".
 Proteins can be retained in the ER or transported to the Golgi and from there to a network of other organelles and the cell membrane.

+The ER is an extensive series of interconnected stacks of flattened sacks continuous with the nuclear membrane, where proteins and lipids are made.
+The rough ER is studded with ribosomes and the site of protein synthesis.
+The smooth ER is the site of lipid synthesis, detoxification, steroid synthesis, and Ca<sup>2+</sup> storage.

+The ER is the most extensive membrane system of the cell, taking around 50% of the total membrane surface in animal cells.
+The quantity of SER and RER depends on cell type, and can be measured via centrifugation (the rough ER sinks below the smooth ER).

+Proteins destined for the ER membrane and other organelles in the secretory pathway are co-translocationally imported into ER.
+Transmembrane proteins are embedded into the ER, while soluble proteins are transported into the lumen of the ER.
+The vesticular transport mechanism take the proteins into the lumen to and then through the Golgi apparatus for further sorting.
+During transport they are modified and labelled for specific destinations.

+Requirements:

+1. Signal sequence (pre-sequence): hydrophobic &alpha;-helix in nascent protein
+2. Signal recognition paritcle (SRP): cytoplasmic complex of protein and RNA, which binds the signal sequence
+3. SRP receptor: an integral ER membrane protein
+4. Translocator: an aqueous channel that passes through ER membrane (Sec61 complex)

+The SRP binds to the newly translated signal sequnece with one domain, and pauses translation with another (if more than 70 amino acids are polymerised and ER still absent).
+The two domains are separated by a hinge.
+SRP them binds its receptor in ER, docks ribosome to channel, and dissasociates.
+The hydrophobic leader sequence is fed through the membrane, perhaps as a loop.
+The insertion is powered by GTP hydrolysis.

 ### The role of signal sequences